EPFLRocketTeam/SupersonicTestRocket/ground_station/hermesGS/README.md

 │   │   ...
 │
-└───src                         all available executables │   │   ERT2020GS.cpp           Main program with GUI │   │   PacketXTest.cpp         Test the Tx or Rx of a specified Datagram │   │   AVsimulator.cpp         Simulate AV computer by sending multiple AV Datagram │   │   TestDebug.cpp           Test only the xbee transmission without this software
+└───src                         all available executables │   │   hermesGS.cpp            Main program
+│   │   ERT2020GS.cpp           Bella Lui 2020 Main program with GUI
+│   │   PacketXTest.cpp         Test the Tx or Rx of a specified Datagram │   │   AVsimulator.cpp         Simulate AV computer by sending multiple AV Datagram │   │   TestDebug.cpp           Test only the xbee transmission without this software